Into the crossfire: evaluating the use of a language model to crowdsource gun violence reports: Results

 \subsection{Model performance}

-Both holdout datasets presented similar trends and confirmed that the Transformer-based model can effectively identify gun violence reports in Portuguese (RQ1).
-As expected, the Transformer model outperformed the baseline models in both holdout datasets.
-Our BERTimbau implementation consistently had over 80\% of success with the holdout datasets, a performance better than or on par with previous research in the field, described in Section~\ref{chap:related}.
+Table~\ref{tab:scores-raw} shows the precision, recall, and F1-score metrics for holdout \textbf{Dataset $ H_{interactions} $}, which measure the models' ability to correctly capture how Fogo Cruzado interact with Twitter users.
+BERTimbau reaches 91\% in recall of the positive class, meaning that it correctly predicted nine out of ten Fogo Cruzado's interactions between January and May 7th 2023.
+The manual validation for the predictions based on \textbf{Dataset $ H_{interactions} $} reveals a strong 95\% agreement rate between the labels assigned by BERTimbau and ours (285 agreements out of 300 posts manually analyzed).

+Table~\ref{tab:scores-label} shows the precision, recall, and F1-score metrics for holdout \textbf{Dataset $ H_{reports}$}, which measure the overall performance of the models to distinguish ordinary Portuguese text from gun violence reports---regardless of Fogo Cruzado's interactions.
+BERTImbau reaches an F1-score of 90\% for the positive class.
+This suggests that our prototype powered by BERTImbau should be able to find a wider range of gun violence reports than the small set of posts captured by Fogo Cruzado's partial Tweetdeck filters.

-The self-training approach has proven useful.
-Retraining the model with pseudo-labels improved BERTimbau's performance by two percentage points in recall for the positive class and a one percentage point improvement in F1-score for $ H_{reports} $ compared to training the model without pseudo-labels.
-Results for BERTimbau below refer to the model trained with the augmented dataset.
+The self-training approach proved useful.
+Retraining the model with pseudo-labels improved BERTimbau's performance by two percentage points in recall for the positive class and a one percentage point improvement in F1-score in the human-reviewed (\textbf{Dataset $ H_{reports}$}).
+Appendix~\ref{app:model_evaluation} provides confusion matrix and ROC curve that illustrates the performance of the best-performing model (BERTimbau) after the self-training approach.

-Our fine-tuned version of BERTimbau correctly predicted nine out of ten Fogo Cruzado's interactions in the period analyzed.
-Table~\ref{tab:scores-raw} presents the metrics for the test \textbf{Dataset $ H_{interactions} $}.
-The model reaches 91\% in recall of the positive class.

-Figure~\ref{fig:eval-interactions} shows that BERTimbau achieved an AUC score of 0.90 in \textbf{Dataset $ H_{interactions}$}.
-The dashed line represents the random classifier, with an AUC of 0.5.
-Most of the incorrect predictions are False Positives.
-This result is expected because there are reports of gun violence that have not received an interaction from Fogo Cruzado's team.

-Table~\ref{tab:scores-label} shows the overall performance of the model to distinguish ordinary Portuguese text from gun violence reports.
-BERTImbau reaches an F1-score of 92\% in \textbf{Dataset $ H_{reports}$}, our human-reviewed holdout dataset.

-Figure~\ref{fig:eval-hlabel} shows the confusion matrix and the ROC curve for $ H_{reports} $.
-The BERTimbau model inaccurately classified 89 out of 1,211 messages.
-The model misclassified a relatively low proportion of gun violence reports, sixty-one messages representing 5\% of all records in this holdout dataset.